kantab/Brendan-Kanta-Protfolio/README.md

 ```

 <br>
-This project was desgined to practice using Math.random.
+This project was designed to practice using Math.random.
 The hardest part for the project was figuring out the layout of where the lighting starts and ends.
  </br>
 </details>
 <details>